 - Do you have reading materials to help my friends and family understand the diagnosis?
 It can be challenging trying to explain a diagnosis to your family and friends when you are just learning about it yourself.
 Ask for resources that may be helpful including websites, books, and pamphlets.

-Remember, if you are not satisfied or comfortable with the information the first specialist has give you, ask your general physician for a referral to another specialist.
+Remember, if you are not satisfied or comfortable with the information the first specialist has given you, ask your general physician for a referral to another specialist.
 Keep asking questions until you find the doctor or therapist that works for your family and your child.

 After a diagnosis, you may need to explain to your child what Autism is and how it relates to them.
-This guide, Getting Started: Introducing Your Child to His or Her Diagnosis of Autism or Asperger Syndrome, may be a place to start.
+This guide, Getting Started: Introducing Your Child to His or Her Diagnosis of Autism or Asperger Syndrome, may be a good place to start.

-Interacting with the Early Intervention Services
+Interacting with Early Intervention Services

 Early intervention services can be found through State resources or your local public school system.
 When you call your state’s early intervention services office (if your child is not yet 3 years old) say, “I am concerned about my child’s development and would like to request an evaluation.
 Can you help me or please connect me with someone who can?”